-- The Internet is not accessible.
+- a.
+The Internet is not accessible.
 Confirm that you have the correct internet setting. - b.
-Clear the router's configuration to factory defaults, and then configure the router again.
-This procedure is explained in "Restoring the Default Password and Configuration Settings" on page 35. - Turn the power off and back on to see if the router recovers. - Internet or LAN Port Lights Not On.
-If either the LAN or Internet lights do not light when the Ethernet connection is made, check the following: - Make sure that the Ethernet cable connections are secure at the router and at the computer. - b.
+Clear the router's configuration to factory defaults.
+This procedure is explained in "Restoring the Default Password and Configuration Settings" on page 34. - c.
+Turn the power off and back on to see if the router recovers. - Internet or LAN Port Lights Not On.
+If either the LAN or Internet lights do not light when the Ethernet connection is made, check the following: - a.
+Make sure that the Ethernet cable connections are secure at the router and at the computer. - b.
 Make sure that power is turned on to the connected computer.

 c.
-Be sure you are using Ethernet cables like the cable that was supplied with the wireless router
+Be sure you are using Ethernet cables like the cable that was supplied with the wireless router.